Ferm0494/RoRCapstone/README.md

 > where user can create a programming language and add frameworks to it!
 > also a user can add frameworks to ANY language and update the hours of progress.
 > all the  Languages/Framworks tracks progress based on hours/total_languages/total_frameworks for that user

-> An app where a user can track progress of studies based on languages/frameworks

 ![screenshot](./docs/1.png)